 - Up to 80 percent of jobs are found through networking.
 Co-op offers an opportunity to build a strong professional network with well-known companies across the Philadelphia region.

 - Compensation earned through your co-op can help pay for tuition and living expenses.

 1. Attend an orientation session to learn about the co-op process and schedule options.
 Students may choose to participate in 4- or 8-month co-op cycles, or a combination of both in order to gain up to 12 months of work experience.
-Students can check posted signs, their emails, the Career Services CampusCruiser site, or the Events page for orientation dates.
+Students can check posted signs, their emails, the Career Design and Development CampusCruiser site, or the Events page for orientation dates.

 2. Decide if you want to commit to the program.